rootyJeon/rootyJeon/README.md

 ## News
 - Sep.
 2024: One paper that I participated has been accepted at **NeurIPS 2024** as a **spotlight presentation**!
 - Sep.
-2024: I became M.S./Ph.D integrated student of [**ALINLAB, KAIST AI**](https://alinlab.kaist.ac.kr/index.html)!
+2024: I became M.S. student of [**ALINLAB, KAIST AI**](https://alinlab.kaist.ac.kr/index.html)!
 - Aug.
 2024: I received my B.S. in CSE and STAT at **Korea University**!
 Thanks to all of you for being with me for our wonderful journey!
 - Nov.
 2023: I won **Second-place** (Prize $2,000) at [**K-Data Science Hackathon**](http://kdatascience.kr/hackathon/competition) with [Sukyung Baek](https://github.com/braveseokyung), Yumin Choi, and Yeongyu Kim!
 - Jul.
 2023: I ended my Lead career at **[GDSC, Korea University](https://developers.google.com/community/gdsc)**.
 Thanks to all members for being with me for the past year!

 ## Education
-- M.S./Ph.D student in Artificial Intelligence, KAIST (Sep.
+- M.S. student in Artificial Intelligence, KAIST (Sep.
 2024 - Current)
 - B.S. in Computer Science & Engineering / Statistics, Korea University (Mar.
 2020 - Aug.
 2024)

 ## I'm currently working on...